zudup/coinapi-sdk/typescript-rest/readme.md

-to compile typescript and run examples:
+To compile typescript and run examples:

 ```
 cd /path/to/sdk/folder